earth

 Aircraft maintenance

 • Regularly clean aircraft fuselages to prevent drag caused by surface contamination.
-Regularly clean engines and introduce Foam Wash technology, reducing engine exhaust gas temperatures and improving fuel efficiency.
+Regularly clean engines, reducing engine exhaust gas temperatures and improving fuel efficiency.

 • Sign engine overhaul services with engine manufacturers and replace/adjust engine parts in accordance with Service Bulletin recommendations, to optimize the engine’s baseline performance and improve fuel efficiency.